Bengie Molina: Texas Rangers (2010)

+Following a losing streak by the Giants, and with the emergence of Posey, who had been hitting well while playing first base since a callup towards the end of May, the Giants traded Molina to the Rangers on June 30 for relief pitcher Chris Ray and a player to be named later, eventually determined as minor league pitcher Michael Main.
+The deal was made official the next day.
 With the Rangers, Molina replaced Matt Treanor as the starting catcher, though he and Treanor split playing time beginning in late August.
 On July 16, Molina hit for the cycle in an 8–4 victory over Boston.
 He had (in order) a single, a double, a grand slam home run, and a triple, leaving the game with a minor leg injury after the triple.
 Teammate Michael Young was surprised that Molina accomplished the feat at Fenway Park, thinking the stadium's small dimensions would not allow the ball to get far enough away from the outfielders for the slow-running Molina to make it to third base for the required triple.
 In 57 games (175 at bats) for the Rangers, he batted .240 with 42 hits, two home runs, and 19 RBI.
 His combined totals between the two ballclubs were 118 games (377 at bats), 94 hits, five home runs, and 36 RBI.
 Defensively, he had a .993 fielding percentage and again threw out 23% of attempted base stealers.

 The Rangers reached the playoffs as AL West champions.
 In Game 1 of the ALDS, Molina had three hits, a home run, and two RBI in a 5–1 victory over the Tampa Bay Rays.
 He stole a base for the first time since 2006 in Game 5 as the Rangers again defeated Tampa Bay 5–1, eliminating the Rays.
-In Game 4 of the ALCS, with two out in the sixth inning and the Rangers trailing the Yankees 3–2, Molina hit a three-run home run against A. J. Burnett as the Rangers went on to win 10–3.
+In Game 4 of the ALCS, with two outs in the sixth inning and the Rangers trailing the Yankees 3–2, Molina hit a three-run home run against A. J. Burnett as the Rangers went on to win 10–3.
 The Rangers won the ALCS in six games, reaching the World Series for the first time in franchise history.

 Since the Giants also made it to the World Series, Molina became the sixth player to play for both World Series teams in the same season, which guaranteed him a World Series ring regardless of who won.
 He batted .182 with one RBI as the Rangers lost the series in five games.
 After the season was over, Molina became a free agent.
 Unsigned in 2011, Molina eventually announced his retirement on February 27, 2012.